pingidentity/terraform-provider-pingone/docs/data-sources/environment.md

 - `license_id` (String) An ID of a valid license to apply to the environment.
 - `region` (String) The region the environment is created in.
 - `service` (List of Object) The services enabled in the environment. (see [below for nested schema](#nestedatt--service))
+- `solution` (String) The solution context of the environment.
+Blank values indicate a custom solution context, without workforce solution additions.
+Expected values are `WORKFORCE`, `CUSTOMER` or no value for a custom solution context.
 - `type` (String) The type of the environment.
 Options are SANDBOX for a development/testing environment and PRODUCTION for environments that require protection from deletion.

 <a id="nestedatt--service"></a>